AmoebeLabs/swiss-army-knife-card-manual/docs/tools/usersvg-tool.md

 ---
 template: main.html
-title: The advanced User SVG tool
+title: Advanced User SVG tool
 description: The User SVG tool allows you to add external SVGs to your card.
 It is a great way to extend the card's visualization possibilities.
 tags:
   - Tools